Meaning and Name Origin

 Albie has 39 more related variations via Alban, Albert: Abert, Adalbert, Adalberto▼, Adalbrecht, Adelbert▼, Adelbrecht, Ailbert, Al▼, Albain, Albano, Albany, Albertino, Alberto▲, Albertus, Albin▼, Albinet, Albion, Albis, Albrecht, Albrekt, Albys, Allie▼, Alvan, Alvert, Alvertos, Alvin▼, Alvy, Auban, Auben, Aubert, Aubin, Bert▼, Bertie▼, Berty, Dalbert, Delbert▼, Elbert▼, Elbrecht and Ulbricht.

-Albie is not a popular first name for males and an equally uncommon surname or last name for all people (2000 U.S. Census).
+Albie is an unusual given name for men.
+Albie is an equally unusual last name for all people.
+(2000 U.S. Census)

 Shown below is an analysis of the popularity of the boy name Albie and affiliated names.
 Popular variation forms of Albie (#unlisted) appearing in the Top 1000 are Albert (#436 the previous year), Alberto (#513), Alvin (#595), Bert, Bertie, Delbert, Elbert, Albin, Adelbert, Al, Adalberto and Allie.
 Adoption of these boy names reached its apex during the years 1880-1889 and is now significantly less, with versions such as Albert, Alvin, Bert, Bertie and Delbert becoming somewhat dated.
 Alberto (#513) is the most chic name for newborns in this compilation.
 (2014 Birth Statistics)